xaur/decred-news/guidelines.md

 Look at the events from Decred's perspective, look for experience to learn from.
 Some hints: how it went, how many people, what they know, what they don't know, what they think about Decred, any interesting trends that could shape our events activity.

+Sources:

+* Some events have reports written up in the [events repo](https://github.com/decredcommunity/events) - you can subscribe to it to watch for updates.
+* Chats: #event\_planning
+* Follow Twitter accounts that often tweet about events, e.g. [Decred_ES](https://twitter.com/Decred_ES).

 ### Media

+Cover the best Decred-related content posted in the media.

+Ratings go here too.

 Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).